-with icsi, a tiny needle, called a micropipette, is used to inject a single sperm into the center of the egg. this increases rates of fertilization, because the sperm has to do less work to get into the egg.
+With ICSI a tiny needle, called a micropipette, is used to inject a single sperm into the center of the egg. this increases rates of fertilization, because the sperm has to do less work to fertilize the egg.

-there are two ways to achieve fertilization with ivf: traditional and icsi. in traditional ivf, about 50,000 or more swimming sperm are placed next to the egg in a laboratory dish. fertilization occurs when one of the sperm enters into the cytoplasm of the egg.
+There are two ways to achieve fertilization with IVF: conventional and ICSI.
+In traditional IVF, about 50,000 or more swimming sperm are placed next to the egg in a laboratory dish.
+Fertilization occurs when one of the sperm enters into the cytoplasm of the egg.

-intracytoplasmic sperm injection, or icsi, involves injecting a single live, healthy sperm (identified by your embryologist) directly into the center of an egg. the technique was originally developed to help achieve fertilization for those struggling with male factor infertility. this is because icsi makes it easier for the sperm to get into the egg. it’s also used for couples who have had failure to fertilize in previous ivf cycles. at mate, we don’t charge extra for icsi, as it’s a standard part of all our cycles. icsi has been scientifically proven to increase fertilization rates.
+Intracytoplasmic sperm injection, or ICSI, involves injecting a single live, healthy sperm (identified by your embryologist) directly into the center of an egg.
+The technique was originally developed to help achieve fertilization for those struggling with male factor infertility.
+This is because ICSI makes it easier for the sperm to get into the egg.
+It’s also used for couples who have had failure to fertilize in previous IVF cycles.
+At mate, we don’t charge extra for ICSI (unlike many clinics who consider this an add-on), as it’s a standard part of all our cycles.
+ICSI has been scientifically proven to increase fertilization rates.